Fujifilm X-Pro2 vs Sony RX0

 |16.||Sony RX10 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the X-Pro2 has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the RX0) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the RX0 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
+Both the X-Pro2 and the RX0 have been discontinued, but can regularly be found used on ebay.
+The X-Pro2 was replaced by the Fujifilm X-Pro3, while the RX0 was followed by the Sony RX0 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.